Cracker Barrel Baby Carrots

 How to Make Cracker Barrel Carrots

-5. Reduce the heat to low and simmer the carrots for 30-45 minutes, until the carrots are fork-tender.
+3. Reduce the heat to low and simmer until the carrots are fork tender, 30-45 minutes.

-6. When the carrots are tender pour half of the water out of the pan.
+4. When the carrots are tender, pour half of the water out of the pan, leaving the carrots and remaining water in the saucepan.

-7. Add margarine, sugar, and salt on top of carrots.
+5. Add the margarine, sugar, and salt on top of carrots and recover the pan.

 Collage of making copycat Cracker Barrel baby carrots.